Join the Team

 Every trainee is expected to complete the steps outlined below to become a full team member.
 This process takes between 12-18 months to complete.

 The team is very busy so we are always on the lookout for new members.
-If you live in the area, have winter and summer mountaineering experience and are willing to volunteer then download and complete our application form, which is available as a Word document or a PDF file.
+If you live in the area, have winter and summer mountaineering experience and are willing to volunteer then download and complete our application form, which is available as a Word document.

 - Initial application to join the Team